 Arleigh Burke destroyer design

-The entire ship (except the two aluminium funnels) is constructed from steel, with vital areas protected by two layers of steel and 70t of Kevlar armour.
+Except for the two aluminium funnels, the entire ship is made from steel, with vital areas protected by two layers of steel and 70t of Kevlar armour.

-There is a platform for rearming and refuelling a LAMPS III SH-60B / F helicopter (with ASW capabilities), but no hangars, the ship is unable to house a helicopter of its own.
+The destroyer has a platform for rearming and refuelling a LAMPS III SH-60B / F helicopter with ASW capabilities, but the ship is unable to accommodate a helicopter of its own without hangars.
 This is the first US Navy class to be fitted out with anti-NBC warfare protection.

 Aegis combat system

 Arleigh Burke-class destroyers are equipped with an Aegis combat system, which integrates the ship’s sensors and weapon systems to engage anti-ship missile threats.